If you have not yet signed up for the NCSF CPT certification, receive a big discount here.

 These are going to absolutely fundamental to a person’s overall well-being.
-They are showing easily showable measures of efficiency and proper function of both the systems of movement and metabolism.
+They show easily showable measures of efficiency and proper function of both the systems of movement and metabolism.

-This includes many synonyms like aerobic fitness, aerobic endurance, cardiovascular efficiency, cardiovascular fitness, or even cardiovascular endurance.
+This includes many synonyms like aerobic fitness, cardiovascular efficiency, cardiovascular fitness, or even cardiovascular endurance.

-All of the various types of cardiorespiratory fitness all mean one thing: they look at the ability of the body to consume oxygen and then used it.
+All of the various types of cardiorespiratory fitness mean one thing: they look at the ability of the body to consume oxygen and then use it.
 The term we use for this is VO2 max.

 VO2 max is defined as the measure of maximum oxygen use, measured in milliliters of oxygen per kilo of body weight per every minute of work.

-This factor of fitness also shows the synergistic efficiency of the systems of the body and includes the heart and lungs, muscular system, and cardiovascular system.
+This fitness factor also shows the synergistic efficiency of the body’s systems and includes the heart and lungs, muscular and cardiovascular systems.

-This is going to look at the ability of the body to produce and keep the force output through the use of neuromuscular characteristics.
+This will look at the body’s ability to produce and keep the force output through the use of neuromuscular characteristics.